crocoder7/crocoder7.github.io/_posts/2023-12-31-ChatDesign.md

 ---
-title: "Design of chatting system with Websocket, RDS, and Redis"
+title: "Design of chatting system with Websocket, RDB, and Redis"

 categories:
   - Spring Boot